newlivehung123123/digital_minds_hackathon/README.md

 | Instrument agreement | 0.986, 0.861, -0.290, 0.013 and the rest | `runs/report_main.txt`, over all eight models |

-The last row is the one place where a number in the report is computed over all eight models rather than the complete-case five, and the report says so at the point of use.
+The last row is the one place where a number in the report is computed over all eight models but not the complete-case five, and the report says so at the point of use.

 ## Rebuilding the report